obfusk/koneko/README.md

 composition" model with the elegance of lisp-like languages (esp. anonymous functions with named parameters).

-**&rarr; Try koneko in your browser with the JavaScript [REPL](https://koneko.dev).**
+**→ Try koneko in your browser with the JavaScript [REPL](https://koneko.dev).**

 ### Properties